 It’s always been hard to fathom why the long-sleeved polo shirt - a ubiquitous item in a man’s wardrobe, gets such feeble coverage compared to its short-sleeved counterpart.
 “A jack of all-trades, master of none”, in clothing terms, is perhaps why publicly its recognition remains steady at best.
 Privately though, its peerless smart-casual credentials make it a fundamental wardrobe asset for many folks.

-As we’ve all been hunkering down in our robes, slippers and heavy knits for what seems like an eternity, a long-sleeved polo feels like a natural step towards casual elegance.
+As we’ve all been traipsing around the city in our long overcoats and heavy knits for what seems like an eternity, donning a long-sleeved polo feels like a natural step now spring has sprung.
 Its clean lines, and the addition of a collar give off a smart, refined feel while the softer material and slimmer cut ensures it never comes across as stuffy.
 It even has the ability to expose the physical attributes of a man's upper half, with a degree of masculine sensuality - as expressed by Richard Gere in American Gigolo, 1980.